Sports and Activities

 - Water chugging and related activities are not authorized for any program level.

-- Bubbleball, Knockerball™, zorbing, Battle Ball™, bubble soccer or football, and similar orb activities where participants run into one another or roll around on land or water have been reviewed and are now unauthorized.
+- Bubbleball, Knockerball™, zorbing, Battle Ball™, bubble soccer or football, and similar orb activities where participants run into one other or roll around on land or water have been reviewed and are now unauthorized, except for supervised bubble soccer programs operated by councils with an approved pilot.

 A sharp pocketknife with a can opener on it is an invaluable backcountry tool.
 Keep it clean, sharp, and handy.
 The BSA believes choosing the right equipment for the job at hand is the best answer to the question of what specific knife should be used.
 We are aware that many councils or camps may have limits on the type or style of knife that should be used.
 The BSA neither encourages nor bans fixed-blade knives nor do we set a limit on blade length.
 Since its inception, Boy Scouting has relied heavily on an outdoor program to achieve its objectives.
 This program meets more of the purposes of Scouting than any other single feature.
 We believe we have a duty to instill in our members, youth and adult, the knowledge of how to use, handle, and store legally owned knives with the highest concern for safety and responsibility.